Causes of Cirrhosis

 Cirrhosis is the end result of long-term liver damage.
 Alcohol abuse, and chronic hepatitis B and C, are the leading causes of cirrhosis.

-Scarring: The main damage in cirrhosis is triggered by scarring that occurs from inflammation and injuries due to alcohol, viruses like hepatitis, or other damage.
+The main damage in cirrhosis is triggered by scarring that occurs from inflammation and injuries due to alcohol, viruses like hepatitis B and C, or other damage.
 The scar tissue and other changes in liver cells gradually replace healthy liver tissue and act like small dams to alter the flow of blood and bile in and out of the liver.
 The initial stage of light to moderate scarring in the liver is called fibrosis.
 As the scarring becomes more severe and extensive, cirrhosis occurs.

 - The small blood vessels and bile ducts in the liver narrow (constrict).
 Blood vessels in other organs, including the kidney, also narrow.